theprimarybrain/theprimarybrain.github.io/_posts/2019-09-05-Alphabet-Letter-Activities.md

 ---
 Teaching letters and sounds to children is one of my absolute favorite things to do!
 There is no better feeling than the moment when a child can identify all letter names and letter sounds.
 This shows the student is prepared to blend sounds and learn to read!

 I always have a handful of students in my first grade classroom who need extra intervention support with letter name and sound identification.
-Here are five of my favorite ways to work on letter names and sounds during a small group rotation.
+Here are a few of my favorite ways to work on letter names and sounds during a small group rotation.

 ### Shaving Cream Letters
 ![alphabet-flash-cards]({{ site.github.url }}/assets/img/letter-alphabet-flash-cards.jpg)